omerwaqaskhan/aero-test/frontend/README.md

-# WindWays Frontend
+# LuftWay Frontend

-> Frontend applications for the WindWays travel platform
+> Frontend applications for the LuftWay travel platform

 ## 🎯 Overview

-This directory will contain all frontend applications for the WindWays platform:
+This directory will contain all frontend applications for the LuftWay platform:

 - **Web Application** - Main travel booking and search interface
 - **Admin Dashboard** - Management interface for agencies and hotels